onap/integration/test/mocks/mass-pnf-sim/README.md

 For debug purposes, you can use your own IP address as VES collector, use "ip" command to determine it.

+Run ./setup.sh to create pre-set Python virtualenv with all required dependencies for the scripts.

 ### Build simulator image

 ```